 What does microblading involve?

 It’s a fairly lengthy procedure, with the whole treatment taking around two hours from beginning to end, though some of that time is spent waiting for the anaesthetic cream to render the area suitably numb.
 “Technically, you are scarring your skin,” says Jalaf.
 “It’s still a blade and your scar is implanted with pigment.”
 Tattoo inks contain titanium and that is what keeps the pigment within the skin.
-You may feel a slight stinging, but it is relatively painless,” says Jalaf.
-In our experience, the sensation is enough to make your eyes water at times, but it is bearable.

 Preparation and aftercare

 Pre-microblading prep is essential: two weeks prior to your appointment, avoid blood-thinning medicines (like aspirin) and skin-thinning products (such as retinol) to minimize bruising and bleeding.
 Botox is also a no-no in the two weeks before your treatment.
-Post-care advice has generally been to keep brows dry for a minimum of 48 hours, however, Jalaf now advises to keep your brows dry for 10 days to prevent the pigment from blurring.
+Post-care advice has generally been to keep brows dry for a minimum of 48 hours; however, Jalaf now advises keeping your brows dry for 10 days to prevent the pigment from blurring.
 Also, avoid using any skin peels or active skincare ingredients in the surrounding area until your skin has healed.